-English Church Architecture -
+English Church Architecture.

-ST. GERMANS, St. Germanus of Auxerre (SX 359 578) (October 2010)
+ST. GERMANS, St. Germanus of Auxerre (SX 359 578),

-(Bedrock: Middle Devonian to Carboniferous, Saltash Formation)
+(Bedrock: Middle Devonian to Carboniferous, Saltash Formation.)

-The building dedicated here to St. Germanus(shown above, from the southeast) is one of several in western England and Wales and the most important Norman/Norman-Transitional church in Cornwall.
-It is not an easy one to interpret, however – a task made more difficult by the fact that the north and east fronts can be viewed only from the private grounds of Port Eliot Estate.
+St. Germanus of Auxerre (c.
+378 - c.
+446) is another fifth century dedicatee of the churches of Cornwall, but a rather better documented one than most.
+He is believed to have been a bishop of Auxerre (Gaul) who was sent to Britain in c.
+429 with the mission to suppress heresy in the British church, but who allegedly became involved in leading the native Britons in their successful resistance against an invading horde of heathen Saxons, andthe building dedicated to him here is one of several in western England and Wales besides being the most important Norman/Norman-Transitional church in Cornwall.
+It is not an easy one to interpret, however – a task made more difficult by the fact that the north and east fronts can only be viewed from the private grounds of Port Eliot Estate.
 Fundamental to its understanding is the realization that the present plan is not the original one and that what now appears as a pair of twin naves and chancels, is more accurately a nave and chancel with a S. aisle and chapel of similar or greater dimensions.
-The original building, which was constructed as the priory church of a community of Augustinian canons in the late twelfth and early thirteenth centuries, consisted of the wide nave and flanking towers which are still largely extant, with symmetrical narrow aisles and a long choir to the east.
-Subsequent alterations to this plan included: (i) in the early fourteenth century, the widening of the two eastern bays of the S. aisle to form a large chapel; (ii) in the late fourteenth or early fifteenth century, the widening of the rest of the S. aisle and the construction of a shallow S. porch against the S. wall of the southwest tower, in order that the aisle and chapel might serve as a parish church, alongside the priory church; (iii) in the sixteenth century, the shortening of the choir after the Dissolution had rendered it obsolete (thereby reducing the nave and chancel to the length of the S. aisle and chapel); and finally, (iv), in 1802/3, the demolition of the N. aisle and the construction of the small transept now forming the organ chamber but which initially served as the Eliot family pew.
-(See the Cornwall volume of The Buildings of England by Pevsner & Radcliffe, Penguin, 1970, and the guide to the church by the Reverend Canon John Spence.)
-These parts of the church must be considered in order, beginning with the W. front.
+The original building, which was constructed as the priory church of a community of the Augustinian Canons in the late twelfth and early thirteenth centuries, consisted of the wide nave and flanking towers which are still largely extant, with symmetrical narrow aisles and a long choir to the east.
+Subsequent alterations to this plan included: (i) in the early fourteenth century, the widening of the two eastern bays of the S. aisle to form a large chapel; (ii) in the late fourteenth or early fifteenth century, the widening of the rest of the S. aisle and the construction of a shallow S. porch against the S. wall of the southwest tower, in order that the aisle and chapel might serve as a parish church, alongside the priory church; (iii) in the sixteenth century, the shortening of the choir after the Dissolution had rendered it obsolete (thereby reducing the nave and chancel to the length of the S. aisle and chapel); and finally, (iv), in 1802/3, the demolition of the N. aisle and the construction of the small transept now forming the organ chamber but which initially served as the Eliot family pew (Nikolaus Pevsner & Enid Radcliffe, The Buildings of England: Cornwall, New Haven & London, Yale University Press, 2002, pp. 174-177, and the Reverend Canon John Spence, St. Germans Church; a History and Guide, 2010).
+These parts of the church must be considered in turn, beginning with the W. front.

-Well before this, perhaps around 1340, the widening of the two eastern bays of the aisle to form a chapel, required the construction of new windows, of which the westernmost S. window survives.
+Transitional work in the nave comprises the two unequal western bays of the arcade(seen in the photograph, below left, viewed from the west end of the nave), formed of pointed arches of two plain orders, supported on very wide circular piers with square scalloped capitals and a matching W. respond.
+They are continued eastward by four similar but slenderer bays, built after the partial collapse of the original work in 1592 (St. Germans Church; a History and Guide, p.
+16).
+Well before this however, perhaps around 1340, the widening of the two eastern bays of the aisle to form a chapel, required the construction of new windows, of which the westernmost S. window survives.
 Whatever windows were inserted further east were themselves replaced in Tudor times by the two uncusped, three-light windows present today, which are much less attractive but seen to better effect inside, for reasons that will appear below.
 The E. wall is pierced by a pair of three-light windows at the lower level, with central lights stepped down and wheels of tracery above, and a third three-light window above and between.
 The lower windows are separated by a niche, now housing a modern statue of Christ the Good Shepherd, and the S. wall shelters in a recess the remains of a large tomb-chest, which at some point in time has been badly vandalised.